-Regular Budget Monitoring Reports were reported through Policy & Resources Committee throughout the year, with reports being presented to Accounts and Audit Committee on an ad-hoc basis.
+Regular Budget Monitoring Reports are reported through Accounts & Audit Committee and Policy & Resources Committee throughout the year.

 This is an ongoing process and so this issue will be merged with Issue No. 2 (as it links with the Medium Term Forecast) and will be carried forward into the new Action Plan for 2023/24 which is detailed later in this document.